Semantic Web (5 cr)

 For the students of Aalto University, the course is compulsory in the Web Technologies, Applications and Science track of the Computer Science major in the Master's Programme in Computer, Communication and Information Sciences.
 You can enroll the course as usual in Oodi.

 Linked Data and ontologies have become main stream technologies for integrating data from different data sources, for publishing data, and for creating intelligent application on the Semantic Web.
 This technology has become ever more important, e.g., in Digital Humanities and various other application areas.
 For example, museums, libraries, and archives use Linked Data in content portals, such as Europeana.
+To get an idea about applications of Semantic Web technologies and their use in Digital Humanities, have a look at this video

 The core content of the course consists of the essentials of Linked Data and Semantic Web technologies and standards such as Resource Description Framework (RDF) and Web Ontology Language (OWL).
 Rule systems, ontology techniques and Semantic Web tools and applications will also be covered.
 The theoretical part of the course will be complemented by exercise work.